 - Compared to the Bukit Merah BTO, there’s more variety in markets and hawker centres in the vicinity of this project.

-- The closest ones are Circuit Road Market & Food Centre (four-minute walk) and MacPherson Market & Food Centre (nine-minute walk).
-If you’re willing to travel a little further, Geylang Serai Market & Food Centre is just 17 minutes away by bus.
+- The closest ones are Circuit Road Market & Food Centre (4-minute walk) and MacPherson Market & Food Centre (9-minute walk).
+If you’re willing to travel a little further, Geylang Serai Market & Food Centre is 17 minutes away by bus.

 - Looking for more food and retail options?
 You don’t have to head down to town as PLQ Mall, Paya Lebar Square and SingPost Centre are all just one stop away.